Random-Machine/Autosplitters/README.md

 ### Ending Variable
 This is a static address that changes in value from 0 to 1 when you shoot Damien, but it does not only change value for that instance.
 It is used along with ```lineid``` to split at the ending of WD1 when you shoot Damien.

-1. Set scan options to disrupt_b64.dll
+1. Set memory scan options to disrupt_b64.dll
 2. Search for a value of 0 when you are in the quicktime event where you need to shoot Damien.
 3. Search for a value of 1 after Damien has been shot.
 4. Repeat steps 2-3 until the addresses have been narrowed down to 1-3.